 A ventilation hatch is installed on the roof at the rear of the coach.
 A second, optional hatch can be installed on the roof at the front of the coach.
 To open the hatch, push up with both hands and pull down to close.
-The ventilation hatch can be completely opened for emergency egress.
-Refer to Emergency Safety Features chapter.
+The ventilation hatch can be completely removed for emergency exit.
+Refer to "Safety Features and Equipment" chapter.

-Warning: Be aware of coach overhead clearance when traveling under overpasses with the ventilation hatch (es) open.
+Be aware of coach overhead clearance when traveling under overpasses with the ventilation hatch(es) open.
 Check for maximum clearance height.